 A Military School-Age (MSA) or Child Development Associate® (CDA) credential can take your career in early childhood and school-age education further, even into the highly regarded Department of Defense educational system.
 An MSA or CDA® credential can open doors to competitive national and international jobs.
 You will be recognized for having a command of today’s best practices for teaching children.

-The Military School-Age Credential (MSA) promotes quality service to parents and children by providing specific standards, training and evaluation for Military School-Age teachers, staff members and Family Child Care providers.
+The Military School-Age Credential (MSA) promotes quality service to parents, children and youth by providing specific standards, training and evaluation for Military School-Age teachers, staff members and Family Child Care providers.

-It is an opportunity for adults working with school-age children on military bases to gain professional recognition by demonstrating competence in their on-the-job skills.
-Staff must complete the Foundation Level Individual Development Plan (IDP) to be eligible for the MSA.
+It is an opportunity for adults working with school-age children and youth on military bases to gain professional recognition by demonstrating competence in their on-the-job skills.
+Staff must complete the Foundation Level training to be eligible for the MSA.

-The U.S. Department of Defense recognizes those with MSA Credentials as educators who have reached a high level of competency working with school-age children.
+The U.S. Department of Defense recognizes those with MSA credentials as educators who have reached a high level of competency working with school-age children and youth.
 The MSA may qualify you to move to a higher position and may translate into college credit, but the number of credits varies with each institution.

-The MSA Credential is valid for three years from the date of award, after which it may be renewed for 5-year periods
+A Military School-Age Credential is valid for three years from the date of award, after which it may be renewed for three-year increments.

 The Council for Professional Recognition administers the MSA credential and, along with military officials, evaluates each candidate’s competence.
 You will be evaluated by the Local Assessment Team (LAT), a group of people representing the various aspects of the school-age field.
 The LAT should include:

 - An Advisor – military school-age professional

 - A Family/Community Representative – member of the local military community